 This blog is part of a series, which includes recommendations for a robust and comprehensive collection strategy.
-These blogs serve as a guide to help lenders protect their organization and mitigate losses by preparing for a downturn in advance.
+These blogs serve as a guide to help lenders protect their organization and mitigate.
 Read part 1, part 2 and part 3.

 In our last article, we discussed strategies for serious delinquency, how to efficiently contact the customer, and improve account prioritization and treatment strategies.